david coombe history

 This project uses two types of interactive online maps:

-The interactive online maps are created using OpenStreetMap's uMap platform.
-Umap Help is available in uMap/Guide.
 You can't change the map content, but you can change your view by browsing and filtering the data, hiding data layers, and changing the map background.
 With Browse data | Filter you can find content by subject, title, description or owner.
 For eaxmple, filtering by "ch" shows chapels, churches and schools.
 You can filter by holding institution such as AGSA, SLSA, NLA or SLNSW.
-You can select any of several uMap backgrounds and also revert to the default historical map background (at the end of the list).
+You can select any of several uMap backgrounds (such as the contemporary OpenStreetMap), and also revert to the default historical map background (usually at the end of the list).

 These maps rely on the availability of many external services.
 You can check the availability of external online image and map services used in this project.